markuskimius/jsonexpr/README.md

 ]
 ```

-... then processed through the jsonexpr binary:
+... then processed through the jsonexpr binary, je:

 ```bash
 $ je test.je | jq .    # jq is used to pretty format the output